-This section is an excerpt from an article written by Dr. Kugler:
+This section is an excerpt from an article written by Lance Kugler, MD:

 Kugler L, Wang M. Lasers in refractive surgery: history, present, and future.
 Applied Optics.
 2010;49(25) F1-F9 Also published in: Virtual Journal for Biomedical Optics.
 2010;5(13)”